 To bid or not to bid—a vendor’s guide to RFPs

-Request for Proposal (RFP) documents usually arrive in the dead of night, addressed to [email protected] or sometimes [email protected]
+Request for Proposal (RFP) documents usually arrive in the dead of night, addressed to sales@scriptorium or sometimes info@scriptorium.

 LargeCompany is looking for a partner who can work magic and walk on water.
 Please refer to the attached RFP.